 8. Renewal Mill Upcycled Matcha Chip Cookie Mix

 Matcha is one of the healthiest ingredients out there, but not everyone enjoys its bold, grassy flavor.
 Get your green tea fix the sweet way with this upcycled cookie mix, which uses leftover solids from non-dairy milk production.
 The brown rice and chickpea flours add to that wholesome goodness, making these cookies you can feel fine about on all levels — sustainability included.

-There are so many different kinds of whole grains in this pancake and waffle mix, from ancient kamut to whole grain rye.
+There are so many different kinds of whole grains in this pancake and waffle mix, from ancient kamut to whole-grain rye.
 If you’re a fan of whole wheat pancakes, this mix will help you take things one step further in your grain adventures.
 And this mix makes a lot of pancakes — with seventeen servings per bag, you’ll have numerous opportunities to try different versions of the pancakes and waffles you like.
-Blueberry-walnut, anyone?
+Blueberry walnut, anyone?

 French toast isn’t something that you typically need to make more convenient, but for the occasions when you don’t have eggs on hand, this is pretty much perfect.
 This French toast mix contains a dozen eggs per bag, which translates to 11g of protein per serving.
 You can use it as a supplemental pancake mix, too.

 Swerve Sweeteners changed the world of sugar-free baking with their sugar-free sweetener, which blends prebiotic fiber with erythritol.
-This combination makes it hold up better to applications like baking, as erythritol alone crystallizes easily and can be tough to bake with.
+This combination makes it hold up better for applications like baking, as erythritol alone crystallizes easily and can be tough to bake with.
 The chocolate cake mix is free of gluten, grains, and sugar, and is keto-friendly.
-With a base of almond and coconut flours, this mix enables you to satisfy nearly anyone’s sweet tooth with a healthful chocolate cake.
+With a base of almond and coconut flour, this mix enables you to satisfy nearly anyone’s sweet tooth with a healthful chocolate cake.